Registration

 will register online starting Tuesday, July 7, 2026 (2:00 p.m.), following the schedule set by Parcoursup.

-If I see a message saying "Unknown user," what should I do?
+If I see a message that says “Unknown user,” what should I do?

 I check the following:

-• I have successfully registered on the CVEC website
+• I successfully registered on the CVEC website

 • I'm checking my username: